Ria424/developers-animatesdk-docs/Document_object/Document65.md

 #### Description

-Method; exports the currently active profile to an XML file.
+Method; Exports the currently active profile to an XML file.

 #### Example